Ibadan: Entertainment and recreation

 Ibadan is a busy city but also accommodates an adequate amount of entertainment and relaxation.
-There are numerous bars, lounges and night clubs to enjoy, including the Lebanese owned "KOKO Dome" which is the oldest night club in the city dating back to the mid 90s.

-Shopping, Cinema and Parks

-The Heritage Mall and Cocoa Mall houses several local and international retail stores.
-The two malls were built to interlink with each other and located in the same compound as Cocoa House at Dugbe.
-The 2 malls contain a South African retail shop; Shoprite, Pep Store (kids wears and boutique) several cafés, restaurants, electronic outlets, Mr. Price, Cash n Carry.

-There is also the Palms Mall at Ring Road which houses one of the largest Shoprite store in Nigeria.
-There is another mall which opened not too far from the Central Business District called the Jericho Mall Kudeti Avenue, Onireke GRA.
-The top cinema chain in Nigeria, Filmhouse has 2 cinemas at the Heritage Mall Dugbe and another of its branch operate at the Ventura Mall, Samonda.

 Sports and recreation

 There are various sport centres and facilities within the city limits of Ibadan.
 The Ibadan recreational club established 1902 in the Sabo area of the city is one of the oldest of such clubs in the country.
 It offers a swimming pool, tennis courts, basketball courts, snooker, squash courts, darts corner, and a relaxation bar.
 The city is also host to dozens of football academies where soccer talents are groomed.
 The Agodi Gardens of Oyo State has been completely refurbished to contain a Botanical Garden, Zoo, Swimming pool, Guest house, Bar and Restaurants.
 In addition, there are the Ibadan Polo Club at Eleyele and the Ibadan Golf Club in the Onireke reservation Area.

-The city has the first standard Nigerian stadium, The Obafemi Awolowo Stadium formerly Liberty Stadium as well as The Lekan Salami Stadium which is the home of 3SC, Shooting stars football club, the team that won Nigeria's first international trophy, The African Cup Winners' Cup in 1976 by defeating Tonnerre Yaoundé of Cameroon 4 - 2 on aggregate points.
+The city has the first standard Nigerian stadium, The Obafemi Awolowo Stadium formerly Liberty Stadium as well as The Lekan Salami Stadium which is the home of 3SC, Shooting stars football club, the team that won Nigeria's first international trophy, The African Cup Winners' Cup in 1976 by defeating Tonnerre Yaoundé of Cameroon 4 – 2 on aggregate points.